China's parliament to delay Hong Kong legislative vote, overhaul electoral system

 TAKING CONTROL

-Hong Kong’s Cable TV and Now TV, citing unnamed sources, said changes expected in the electoral overhaul would include increasing the size of a committee to select Hong Kong’s leader from 1,200 to 1,500, and the city’s legislature from 70 to 90 seats.
+Local media said the electoral overhaul would include increasing the size of the electoral committee from 1,200 to 1,500, and the city’s legislature from 70 to 90 seats.

-Currently half of the 70 seats in the Legislative Council are directly elected, a proportion which is likely to shrink once the new changes are implemented.
+Currently half of the 70 seats in the Legislative Council, known as LegCo are directly elected, a proportion which will shrink with the extra seats picked by the electoral committee.
 The other half represents industries, unions, and professions and is largely stacked with pro-Beijing figures.

-The representation of community-level district council officials in both the election committee and the legislature is also likely to be scrapped, media said.
+The representation of community-level district council officials in both the election committee and LegCo is likely to be scrapped, media said.

-District councils are the only fully democratic institution in Hong Kong, and almost 90% of the 452 district seats are controlled by the democratic camp after it humiliated the establishment in a 2019 vote.
+District councils are the city’s only fully democratic institution, and almost 90% of the 452 district seats are controlled by the democratic camp after it humiliated the establishment in a 2019 vote.
 They mostly deal with mundane issues such as bus stops and garbage collection.

-Overall, the moves will reduce democratic representation in both the Legislative Council and the election committee, which must convene before Chief Executive Carrie Lam’s five-year term ends in July next year.
+Overall, the moves will reduce democratic representation in both LegCo and the election committee, which must convene before Chief Executive Carrie Lam’s five-year term ends in July 2022.

-Beijing promised universal suffrage as an ultimate goal for Hong Kong in its mini-constitution, the Basic Law.
-The upcoming changes are widely seen as a major step in the opposite direction.

-A broader use of patriotic oaths is also expected to enforce loyalty - action which has already been used to disqualify some democratic politicians from the legislature and is likely to be used to oust many of the district councillors.
+A broader use of patriotic pledges is also expected to enforce loyalty.
+Such oaths have already been used to disqualify some democratic politicians from LegCo and are likely to be used to oust many of the district councillors.

-While critics say the new security law has been used to crush dissent and curb freedoms, Beijing and Hong Kong officials say it was vital to end the 2019 violence and fend off manipulating “foreign forces.”
+While critics see the new security law as a tool to crush dissent and curb freedoms, authorities say it was vital to end the 2019 violence and fend off manipulating “foreign forces.”

-A Hong Kong government spokesman backed the prospect of electoral changes, saying that only through “patriots governing Hong Kong” could the Central Government’s overall jurisdiction be implemented, securing the stability of the city.
+In a statement on Friday, Hong Kong leader Lam backed the planned changes, saying “it is a natural requirement that Hong Kong must be governed by patriots” and that the changes will “restore law and order.”

 Our Standards: The Thomson Reuters Trust Principles.